 Yeah, I think so.

 But not Frankfurt and not Hamburg.
-It had to be West Berlin, because there was a wall between Easter Germany and Western Berlin.
+It had to be West Berlin because there was a wall between Easter Germany and Western Berlin.
 I think many younger people in the 70s fled from the provincial situations in Western Germany and Berlin became a concentration point for young rebels, melancholic young students, intellectuals.
-It was very interesting there.
+It was fascinating there.
 But objectively, it was a very ugly, grey town.
-We had terrible living conditions and it was difficult to find an apartment and all other things.
+We had terrible living conditions, and it was challenging to find an apartment and all other things.
 We had toilets outside.

 Yes.
-Many interesting people went to Berlin and we shared the conditions.
-There were theaters, universities, high schools, art and technical universities and so on.
-There were many interesting things to learn, see and do, so it was a rich experience.
+Many interesting people went to Berlin, and we shared the conditions.
+There were theatres, universities, high schools, art and technical universities, and so on.
+There were many exciting things to learn, see and do, so it was a rich experience.

 Nephews.
 I think they are also a bit infected, not by their parents but by their grandparents.
 [Laughs] They were also interested in my book “Lost”.
-For them it’s a story of their grandparents, and it’s a bit emotional.
-They did not get any indoctrination from me, I did not confront them with stories.
-They could read the books if they wanted, or watch a film based on the novel through the German television.
-They began asking me things, so its trans-generation.
-The same kind of melancholy.
+For them, it’s a story of their grandparents, and it’s a bit emotional.
+They did not get any indoctrination from me, and I did not confront them with stories.
+They could read the books if they wanted, or watch the film based on the novel through German television.
+They began asking me things, so its trans-generation — the same kind of melancholy.
 I could also see it in my nephews.
 [Laughs] Strange.

 But it’s true.
 Empirically I’m a lucky person.
 I have never seen any moment of violence in my life from 1952 until today.
 It’s a privilege that our generations have no problems.

-I did but when I changed to prose work, it became less and less poetry writing.
-I made six or seven poetry books but… I don’t know if I’ve lost the ability to write poems, I was always doing something else.
-A prose project, a novel.
+I did, but when I changed to prose work, it became less and less poetry writing.
+I made six or seven poetry books.
+I don’t know if I’ve lost the ability to write poems; I was always doing something else: a prose project, a novel.
 I also wrote an opera.
 I have lost some of my concentration for poetry.
 Maybe when I’m retired, I can.
 [Laughs] You need a lot of time for poetry.
 You must have a possibility to waste time, because you can’t do it with efficiency, systematically.
 You must do it like a Bohemian, go outside, drink coffee, write some words and think.

 It was just during student times when you had a lot of time.
-Then, when you are writing in the evening, you can destroy it and write again the next day.
+Then, when you are writing in the evening, you can destroy it and write the next day again.
 You can only do this when you are younger.
-In the middle period of your life you have to work systematically and not spend days and days writing lines.
+In the middle period of your life, you have to work systematically and not spend days and days writing lines.
+Or maybe…?

 No, I haven’t.

 There are so many of them.
 I haven’t read every novel by Pamuk, but I loved that one.
-The topic about writing poems an important part of it.
-The lead character writes three poems, and every one is so special.
-I loved the feeling that Pamuk gave to his readers about how special every poem was.
+The topic of writing poems an essential part of it.
+The lead character writes three poems, and everyone is so unique.
+I loved the feeling that Pamuk gave to his readers about how unique every poem was.
 You might enjoy reading it.
 Your story reminded me of that text.

 But you also wrote poetry.

-I used to write poetry when I was young and I still have those texts.
+I used to write poetry when I was young, and I still have those texts.
 I never published any collection of my poems.
 Sometimes I feel an urge to write a poem, and I recognize the feeling that you need lots of time.
-I really need to focus then and I need to have plenty of time.
-You need tons of time for one very short poem.
-But later I discovered translations.
+I need to focus then, and I need to have plenty of time.
+You need tons of time for one concise poem.
+But later, I discovered translations.
 I started to translate poems, which I loved, from English and Russian.
 [Laughs]

 I have noticed that many young writers begin with poetry then over the years become novelists.
-They really become writers.
+They become writers.
 Only seldom I’ve seen a novelist who becomes a poet in later years.
-It always begins with poetry and then one day the poet begins to write novels.
+It always begins with poetry and then one day, the poet starts to write novels.
 The poets who stay with poetry also change when they get older.
 I know several who try to find systematic possibilities as they begin to write programmatic things, series about philosophy and big ideas.

-Sometime ago I read a nonfiction book “What I Talk About When I Talk About Running” by Haruki Murakami .
-There he discloses his approach to prose writing.
-He says that you need three things when you write a novel, since the novel is a special form of art.
-So, first of all, you need some gift, which is never certain.
+Some time ago I read a nonfiction book “What I Talk About When I Talk About Running” by .
+There he discloses his approach to a prose writer.
+He says that you need three things when you write a novel since a novel is a special form of art.
+So, first of all, you need some gift, which is never guaranteed.
 Then you need a focus, a concentration.
-The third factor is an ability to perform a physical job, you are required to show some endurance.
+The third factor is the ability to perform a physical job, and you are required to show some endurance.
 It’s not enough to feel an elevation and inspiration.
-You need to spend lots of time by a desk and keep writing.
+You need to spend lots of time on a desk and keep writing.

 That’s true.
 Engage physically, he said?

 Yes, I think so.
-A little bit like a clerk in the bank or in a financial institute where, every day at nine o’clock, you have to open your counter and begin to write.
+Like a clerk in a financial institute where, every day at nine o’clock, you have to open your counter and begin to write.
 I’ve also seen it with the composer, Hansen.
-He has a villa in Tuscany but he worked like a regular worker.
+He has a villa in Tuscany, but he worked as a regular worker.
 He works for six hours every morning, pauses, and then works for another three hours every day.
 Non-spectacular everyday-working is very important for writing.

-Don’t wait for an inspiration.
-You have to work and an inspiration will reach you.
-I was lacking that when teaching in the university.
-I couldn’t do it.
+Don’t wait for inspiration.
+You have to work, and inspiration will reach you.
+I was lacking that when teaching at the university.
 I could only do it on special terms.
 That’s the problem.

-I also read the same thing by John Maxwell Coetzee , who said that he would have been a better writer if he could have only done writing.
+I also read the same thing by , who said that he would have been a better writer if he could have only done the writing.
 He was teaching in universities and going on tours, that distracted him from writing.
-He stated in his autobiographical book that he felt disappointed and regretful, because he could have written more and better.
-He’s great at what he does, but he feels like he could have done even better, if he only did more writing, if he could afford making a living by writing.
+He stated in his autobiographical book that he felt disappointed and regretful because he could have written more and better.
+He’s excellent at what he does, but he feels like he could have done even better, if he only did more writing, if he could afford to make a living by writing.

 That’s the feeling, but I’m not sure it’s true.
 I had a time when I was free after my graduation and before my professorship.
 I had nothing, just the qualification to look for a job.
-I was free and I was also writing at that time.
+I was free, and I was also writing at that time.
 It was not easy to have the discipline to concentrate and not to spend the day buying things, going out, grabbing some newspaper.
-I’m not sure about, if I am really free to write all the time, those things would have been good for me.
-I think it would be better to use such times like a privilege and to accept the frustration that you must stop writing, because you have to prepare for the next academic term, the next seminars.
-For me it was better this way.
+I’m not sure about, and if I am free to write all the time, those things would have been good for me.
+I think it would be better to use such times as a privilege and to accept the frustration that you must stop writing because you have to prepare for the next academic term, the upcoming seminars.
+For me, it was better this way.

-Sometimes, I also think that if I had more time then I would do big things, but perhaps it’s an illusion.
+Sometimes, I also think that if I’ve had more time, then I would do big things, but perhaps it’s an illusion.